centminmod/centminmod-centos7-elevate/readme.md

 **Notes:**

-1. EL8+ memory requirements are higher with recommended 4GB memory + 4GB swap disk for EL8+.
+1. EL8+ memory requirements are higher for operating system itself.
+So paired with Centmin Mod LEMP stack usage, recommended 4GB memory + 4GB swap disk for EL8+.
 So do not attempt CentOS 7 in-place migration upgrade to AlmaLinux 8 if you have less than 4GB memory + 4GB swap disk.
    ```
     free -mlt
                   total        used        free      shared  buff/cache   available